 Acne is estimated to affect 9.4% of the population globally, making it the 8th most prevalent disease worldwide.
 Acne affects the face and upper torso, where there are high numbers of sebaceous glands, which secrete lipids in the form of sebum.

 The aetiology of acne has four major features:

 Comedone formation (blackheads, whiteheads and microcomedones).
-Known as comedogenesis, this is due to an abnormal proliferation and differentiation of ductal keratinocytes.
+Known as comedogenesis, this is due to abnormal proliferation and differentiation of ductal keratinocytes.
 It is controlled, in part, by androgens.
-In pre-pubertal subjects comedones are seen early and they precede the development of inflammatory lesions.
+In pre-pubertal subjects, comedones are seen early and they precede the development of inflammatory lesions.